-Assessments can be of multiple types.
+Interactive Assessments can be of multiple types.
 Here is a quick summary of the 4 basic types of interactive assessments that you can create with Evalinator.

-The assessment will show you how you compare to others in the form of a bar chart or radar chart.
-It is meant as a guide to examine your performance vis-a-vis your peers.
+The assessment will also show users how they compare to others in the form of a bar chart or radar chart.
+It is meant as a guide to examine their performance vis-a-vis your peers.
 For example, it might show aspiring authors how they compare to other aspiring authors in the key areas of assessment (e.g. 60% of other authors also had trouble maintaining a writing schedule).

 You can’t change what you are, but the expert can then help you achieve your goals based on this assessment.
 However, you can set it up so this assessment does show you how many others matched your personality type.
 For example, 75% of other marketers in your sector also rated being growth focused.

-This is an assessment that purely focuses on self-introspection and does not slot you into any kind of rating.
+This is an assessment that purely focuses on self-introspection.
 For example, life or career coaches may use this as they help you balance the multiple aspects of your life such as family, career, social relationships etc.

 The results you get will simply show you what you think your score is on the multiple topics in the assessment.
 The quiz will not compare you to others but will bring out the imbalances in the various aspects the assessment measures.
 For example, it looks like both family and career are at an area of concern, while social relationships are not.
 This then sets the stage for the next step of the coach helping you with achieving better balance.

-Of course, each topic can be of multiple types, and sometimes experts can create 2 different types of quizzes on the same topic to meet their needs better.
 There is no one size that fits us all!
+Each topic can be of multiple types, and sometimes experts can create 2 different types of interactive assessments on the same topic to meet their needs better.

 Whichever interactive assessment you chose, we’re here to help you on your journey.